-- Step 1: Perform a Site Survey

-- Step 2: Obtain SPoT License and Log In to Your SPoT Account

-- Step 3: Access the SPoT Admin Dashboard

-- Step 4: Map Creation and Venue Server Instantiation

-- Step 5: Adding Access Point MAC Addresses

-- Step 6: Prepare the Controller/Access Point Deployment for SPoT Calibration

-- Step 7: Perform the Calibration Process
+- Step 1: Perform a Site Survey on page 15 - Step 2: Obtain SPoT License and Log In to Your SPoT Account on page 16 - Step 3: Access the SPoT Admin Dashboard on page 16 - Step 4: Map Creation and Venue Server Instantiation on page 17 - Step 5: Adding Access Point MAC Addresses on page 23 - Step 6: Prepare the Controller/Access Point Deployment for SPoT Calibration on page 24 - Step 7: Perform the Calibration Process on page 30

-NOTE For SPoT Presence, you do not need to perform the site survey, map creation or calibration steps in this procedure.
-See SPoT Presence for more information.
+For SPoT Presence, you do not need to perform the site survey, map creation or calibration steps in this procedure.
+See Introduction to SPoT Presence Overview on page 91 for more information.